franklinraj/Sorting-Algorithm/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+1. start the program to sort and inserting sort fas function
+2. then give condition respective to the question in for loop
+3. then seperate the values
+4. now the sorting and insertion sorting as been done to give output
 ## Selection Sort Algorithm:
 1. Set the first unsorted element as the minimum
 2. For each of the unsorted elements, check if the element < current minimum.